Analytical And Dialectical Marxism -- By Ian Hunt

 "We may add that the struggle between opposites permeates a process from beginning to end and makes one process transform itself into another, that it is ubiquitous, and that struggle is therefore unconditional and absolute."
 [Op cit., bold added.]

-[Again, Mao nowhere tells us how he could possibly know any of this -- except he uncritically copied these ideas straight from Hegel and Engels -- who, incidentally, also failed to say how they knew any of this was true!
+[Again, Mao nowhere tells us how he could possibly know any of this -- except he uncritically copied these ideas straight from Hegel and Engels -- who, incidentally, also failed to say how they knew any of it was true!
 Again, on this, see Essay Two.]

 Once more, if the above were so, how could war 'struggle' with peace?